 But as lovely as each of those markets are, it pays to also stroll the several boutique Christmas markets decorating South Tyrol.
 Taking time to casually drift through the “off-the-beaten” path Christmas markets imparts a gift of memories you will cherish long after the season ends.

-A Candle-lit Christmas at Lake Carezza
+Christmas by Candlelight at Lake Carezza

 When a remote Alpine lake tells of a wizard long ago shattering a rainbow into its pristine waters, there may be no better place for an event as magical as a Christmas market.
 The Christmas Market at Lake Carezza takes place in the ancient forest surrounding its fabled shore.
 Stalls shaped like wooden lanterns line a trail that winds from one side of the lake to the other.